Medication at School

 FOOD ALLERGIES - CHILD NUTRITION FORM

-If your student has FOOD ALLEGRIES or DIET RESTRICTIONS and will be purchasing meals from the school cafeteria, please have your medical provider complete this form.
+If your student has FOOD ALLERGIES or DIET RESTRICTIONS and will be purchasing meals from the school cafeteria, please have your medical provider complete this form.
 The information provided on this form will allow the child nutrition staff to double check your students tray upon check-out to ensure no allergens or restricted foods have been chosen.